The low-FODMAP diet is a common approach to reducing symptoms of irritable bowel syndrome (IBS).

 For example, firm tofu is low in FODMAPs while both silken tofu and soymilk made from whole soybeans (which is how most commercial soymilk is produced) are high in FODMAPs.

 Processing also affects FODMAP content of other beans.
 Canned beans are a better choice than beans cooked from scratch, although cooking dried beans and then straining and discarding the liquid reduces the FODMAP content.
 Sprouting beans also reduces FODMAP content.
-Although these foods should still be avoided during the elimination phases, choosing canned or well-cooked, strained beans can make it easier to reintroduce these foods.
+Although these foods should still be avoided during the elimination phases, choosing canned or well-cooked, strained beans can make it easier to ese foods.

 Vegans who experience IBS symptoms can use these food lists as a starting point for exploring a low-FODMAP diet.